ibglab/BEATPD-HaProzdor/README.md

 ### Stage 4 - Ensemble model predictions

 Run the following Jupyter notebooks sequentially:
-     4.1: "EnsembleModels.ipynb" (in the final submission we used seeds 1-20)
+     4.1: "EnsembleModels.ipynb" (in the final submission we used seeds 1-32)
      4.2: "SessionScore.ipynb" for generating test data predictions
      4.3: "CherryPick.ipynb" for adjusting the mean scores and dropping naive subjects

+In the end of the process, the 3 final prediction files are generated under the main directory with the suffix "Predict.csv".

 ### Final directory hierarchy